Stability Ball Hip Thrust exercise demonstration image

 How to Perform

-Sit on the floor with your upper back resting on the stability ball, positioned just below the shoulder blades.
-Place feet flat on the ground, shoulder-width apart, with knees bent at 90 degrees.
+Sit on the floor with your upper back against a stability ball, feet flat on the ground shoulder-width apart, and knees bent at 90 degrees.

-1. Brace your core and drive hips upward by squeezing the glutes.
+1. Brace your core and tuck your tailbone.

-2. Push through your heels until your torso forms a straight line from knees to shoulders.
+3. Extend your hips until your body forms a straight line from knees to shoulders.

 Coaching Tips